Can You Cut Or Bend A Flame Sensor? Should You?

 Click here to see this multimeter on Amazon

-Should I Clean Or Replace Flame Sensor?
+Should I Clean Or Replace the Flame Sensor?

 A home high efficiency furnace.

-However, the safety of your system is of the utmost significance; hence, it is always preferable to be on the safe side rather than regret and replace the flame sensor if it is not functioning properly.
+However, the safety of your system is of the utmost significance; hence, it is always preferable to be on the safe side rather than regret and replace the flame sensor if it is not functioning correctly.

 Why Do Flame Sensors Fail?